The Governor's Workforce Development Board (GWDB) is the governor's chief policy-making body for workforce

 labor, and representatives of non-profit organizations.

-The GWIB is responsible for developing policies and
+The GWDB is responsible for developing policies and

 strategies to form a variety of education, and employment and training programs.